realdiegopoptart/dcnr/README.md

 ## Introduction

 GTA Connected doesn't have many servers.
-I don't personally have the time or motivation to fully commit to working on a server.
-Hence I decided to make this open source.
+I don't personally have the time or motivation to fully commit to working on the server.
+Hence I decided to make this project open source.
 Hopefully, this repo can be a pathway for more creations on GTAC and more players playing on a server.
 Hopefully, other programmers can get ideas and contribute to this server.
 Once the server is at a point where it's playable, I will host the script, hire a staff team, and get the server running.

 ## Contributing